-The Arizona Coyotes’ proposed arena and entertainment district in Tempe is set for public vote in May.
+The Arizona Coyotes’ proposed arena and entertainment district in Tempe.
 (Renderings courtesy of Lumen Strategies Arizona)

 Coyotes’ proposed Tempe entertainment district goes to public vote

 A Tempe entertainment district and development that has lacked clarity over the past six months gained a bit of traction last week.

 The Tempe City Council voted unanimously (7-0) Thursday to reserve May 16 as the referendum date for a proposed $2.1 billion development project that includes a hockey arena, hotels, apartments, retail stores, restaurants and a sportsbook.

 For the Arizona Coyotes and the city of Tempe, this is only step one of a prolonged process since negotiations moved forward with the City Council in June – but any sign of progress is a breath of fresh air for an organization in dire need of future stability.

 “We have always remained incredibly confident that this is the right project, the right deal, and we are the right team to get this done,” Coyotes President and CEO Xavier Gutierrez said.
 “We’d like to stay in Tempe.
 As you all know, we are here in Mullet Arena.
 As someone that recently told me, it is the most fun you will ever have at an NHL game, it’s been electric – and it’s just a preview.
 We always saw (Mullett Arena) as a temporary solution.
 We have put forth what we believe is the most transformative and iconic project for this community.”